Norman Baker: Life after Parliament

 In 2015, Baker, a keen music enthusiast, re-formed his old band The Reform Club, which announced that it would be releasing an album of 15 original songs on 25 March.
 Baker is the chief lyricist with music written by Mike Phipps.
 The band also includes Geoff Smith on bass and vocals, Chris Dartnell on drums and vocals, Mike Phipps on guitars, keyboards and vocals, Brian Wiseman on lead guitar and vocals, with Maxwell Gardner on guitar for live appearances.
 A second album, Never yesterday, is awaiting release.
 As Norman Baker and Friends, he released a four-track EP, Animal Countdown, in March 2015, which highlights the plight of endangered species.
 He also presents two radio shows on the local community radio station Seahaven FM, The Hidden 60s on Monday evenings and Anything Goes on Sunday mornings.

 Baker's political memoir Against The Grain was published on 18 September 2015.
 In an interview with The Independent newspaper on 11 August he said he had no intention of seeking election again.

 Baker was the managing director of The Big Lemon, a bus operator based in Brighton, from March 2017 to January 2018.

 On 15 October 2019, Baker’s book, ...
 And What Do You Do?: What The Royal Family Don't Want You To Know, which critically examined the Royal Family's privileged status in public life, was released by Biteback Publishing.

+On 10 September 2022, Baker attended the Accession Council for the Proclamation of King Charles III at St James's Palace, London.